Background pattern

 1. What is Intratect and what is it used for

-Intratectis a human blood extract that contains antibodies (the body's own defense substances) against diseases, presented in the form of a perfusion solution.
-The solution is ready for perfusion through a vein ("infusion").
+Intratect is a human blood extract that contains antibodies (the body's own defense substances) against diseases, presented as a solution for infusion.
+The solution is ready for infusion into a vein ("drip").

-Intratect contains normal human immunoglobulin (antibodies) that comes from blood donated by a wide range of the population and is very likely to contain antibodies against common infectious diseases.
-The appropriate doses of Intratect allow for the restoration of normal blood levels of immunoglobulin G (IgG) when they are reduced.
+Intratect contains normal human immunoglobulin (antibodies) derived from blood donated by a large group of the population and is very likely to contain antibodies against the most common infectious diseases.
+Adequate doses of Intratect allow the blood values of immunoglobulin G (IgG) to be restored to normal when they are reduced.

-Intratect is administered to adults, children, and adolescents (0-18 years) who do not have enough antibodies (substitutive treatment) in cases of:
+Intratect is administered to adults, children, and adolescents (0-18 years) who do not have enough antibodies (replacement therapy) in cases of:

--acquired lack of antibodies (secondary immunodeficiency syndrome, SIS) in patients with severe or recurrent infections and ineffective antibiotic treatment with demonstrated or proven insufficiency of specific antibodies or a low IgG level (<4g/l)
+• acquired lack of antibodies (secondary immunodeficiency syndrome, SIS) in patients suffering from severe or recurrent infections and ineffective antibiotic treatment with demonstrated specific antibody deficiency or low IgG level (< 4 g/l)

--primary immune thrombocytopenia (TIP, in which the patient has fewer platelets in the blood) if the patient is about to undergo surgery or is at risk of bleeding
+• primary immune thrombocytopenia (ITP, where the patient has fewer platelets in the blood) if the patient is about to undergo surgery or is at risk of bleeding

--Guillain-Barré syndrome (a disease that damages nerves and can cause generalized paralysis)
+• Guillain-Barré syndrome (a disease that damages the nerves and can cause generalized paralysis)

--Kawasaki disease (a childhood disease that causes inflammation of various body organs and in which the heart arteries become enlarged), along with acetylsalicylic acid
+• Kawasaki disease (a childhood disease that causes inflammation of various organs in the body and in which the heart's arteries increase in size), along with acetylsalicylic acid

--chronic inflammatory demyelinating polyneuropathy (CIDP).
-A chronic disease characterized by the inflammation of peripheral nerves, which causes muscle weakness and/or numbness, mainly in the legs and upper limbs.
+• chronic inflammatory demyelinating polyneuropathy (CIDP).
+A chronic disease characterized by inflammation of the peripheral nerves, causing muscle weakness and/or numbness, mainly in the legs and upper limbs.

--multifocal motor neuropathy (MMN).
-A rare disease characterized by the slow and progressive asymmetric weakness of the limbs, without sensory loss.
+• multifocal motor neuropathy (MMN).
+A rare disease characterized by slow and progressive asymmetric weakness of the limbs, without sensory loss.

-2. What you need to know before starting to use Intratect
+2. What you need to know before you use Intratect

--if you are allergic to human immunoglobulin or any of the other components of this medication (listed in section 6).
+• if you are allergic to human immunoglobulin or to any of the other components of this medicine (listed in section 6).

--if you have a deficiency of immunoglobulin A, particularly if you have antibodies against immunoglobulin A in your blood, as this may lead to anaphylaxis.
+• if you have a deficiency of immunoglobulin A, in particular, if you have antibodies against immunoglobulin A in your blood, as this may lead to anaphylaxis.

 Warnings and precautions